-3.15 Minutes
+5.16 Minutes

 - a) The minutes of the proceedings of a meeting shall be drawn up and submitted for agreement at the next ensuing meeting where they shall be signed by the Chair presiding at it. - b) No discussion shall take place upon the minutes except upon their accuracy or where the Chair considers discussion appropriate.
 Any amendment to the minutes shall be agreed and recorded at the next meeting. - c) Minutes shall be circulated in accordance with Directors' wishes.
 Where providing a record of a public meeting the minutes shall be made available to the public as required by Code of Practice on Openness in the NHS.
+The minutes shall be made available to the public except for minutes relating to business conducted when members of the public are excluded under the terms of standing order 4.1 of these Standing Orders

-3.16 Quorum
+5.17 Quorum

-- a) No business shall be transacted at a meeting of the Board of Directors unless at least one-third of the whole number of the Chair and Directors appointed (including at least one Non-Executive and one Executive Director) is present. - b) An Officer in attendance for an Executive Director but without formal acting up status may not count towards the quorum. - c) If the Chair or Director has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of a declaration of a conflict of interest (see SO8) that person shall no longer count towards the quorum.
+- a) No business shall be transacted at a meeting of the Board of Directors unless at least one-third of the whole number of the Chair and voting Directors appointed (including at least one Non-Executive and one Executive Director) is present. - b) An Officer in attendance for an Executive Director but without formal acting up status may not count towards the quorum. - c) If the Chair or Director has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of a declaration of a conflict of interest (see SO8) that person shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
-The meeting must then proceed to the next business. - d) Attendance by telephone link, agreed in advance with the Chair of the meeting, by any member of the Board of Directors will count towards quorum and such attendance will be recorded as being present. - 3.17 Record of Attendance - The names of the Chairman and Directors present at the meeting shall be recorded in the minutes.
+The meeting must then proceed to the next business. - d) Attendance by telephone link, agreed in advance with the Chair of the meeting, by any member of the Board of Directors will count towards quorum and such attendance will be recorded as being present. - 5.18 Record of Attendance - The names of the Chairman and Directors present at the meeting shall be recorded in the minutes.

-3.18 Suspension of Standing Orders
+5.19 Suspension of Standing Orders